ag-cpp/digikam/project/bundles/mxe/README.md

     These scripts follow instructions from Qt bundle deployment for Windows as shared libraries available at this url: http://doc.qt.io/qt-5/windows-deployment.html

+    Important: the MXE tool-chain is deprecated since 8.2.0 and have been replaced by VCPKG.

 * AUTHORS

     (c) 2015-2023 by Gilles Caulier <caulier dot gilles at gmail dot com>